harness/developer-hub/docs/self-managed-enterprise-edition/user-profiles.md

 ### Scale small, medium, and large profiles via HPA

-Harness tested HPA for services by running total of 3,000 pipelines (CI+CD) with 1 user.
+Harness tested HPA for services by running total of 3,000 pipelines (CI+CD) with one user.
 Harness tested with ~250 users and 1,500 pipeline executions.
-Each user executed 6 pipelines.
+Each user executed six pipelines.

 You can scale your environment by adding HPA on each service.